Tennessee vs Syracuse Prediction — AI Finds CAN'T MISS CBB Lines & Props (Dec 02)

 Tennessee vs Syracuse Prop Picks (AI)

-AI algorithm Remi is pouring through mountains of data on each team.
-In fact, anytime the Volunteers and Orange play there’s always several intriguing trends to key in on.
-Not to mention games played at JMA Wireless Dome in Dec can often follow normal, predictable betting trends.
+Remi is pouring through mountains of datapoints on each player.
+In fact, anytime the Volunteers and Orange play there’s always several intriguing observations to key in on.
+Not to mention games played at JMA Wireless Dome in Dec rarely follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: W. Kyle under 9.5 Points.